Legal Header

 The near-term forecast for WTI prices is based on the current and expected U.S. and global supply and demand balance within the next three years.
 Thereafter, prices reflect inflation rates and other factors, such as longer-term global and North American supply and demand trends.

-WTI is considered a light, sweet crude oil and has an American Petroleum Institute (API) gravity of 40 degrees and sulphur content of less than 0.5 per cent.
+WTI is considered a light sweet crude oil with an American Petroleum Institute (API) gravity of 40 degrees and sulphur content of less than 0.5%.

 Western Canadian Select (WCS)

-WCS is considered a heavy, sour crude oil and has an API gravity of 20.5 to 21.5 degrees and a sulphur content of 3.0 to 3.5 per cent.
+WCS is considered a heavy sour crude oil with an API gravity of 20.5 to 21.5 degrees and a sulphur content of 3.0% to 3.5%.
 The physical quality distinction between WCS and WTI is relevant as heavy and sour crude oils trade at a discount from light and sweet crude oils.

 Natural Gas Prices